troykershaw/RpgFsharpWorkshop/slides/index.md

 <aside class="notes">
 And something a little more functional.

-The cell door opens and once again you race to the King.
+The cell door swings open and you set off again for the King.

-"What took you so long!" the King remarked.
-"Anyway, no one has unlocked the force field yet."
+"What took you so long?" cries the King in distress.
+"No one has unlocked the force field yet!"

-You step up to the force field and a knight approaches you with a screen.
+As you near the force field, a knight approaches you with a screen.
-"What we have been able to figure out" he says, "is that it is based on some ancient sequence called Fibonacci.
-Our top mathematicians think that you need to enter in 50 values"
+"We've determined that the force field is based on some ancient sequence called Fibonacci.
+Our top mathematicians think that you need to enter in 50 values."
 </aside>

 ***